Preparation for Paramedic School - suggestions from faculty and successful students:

 Take advantage of free or inexpensive CE classes in the community.
 If you already work for an ALS provider you have several educational opportunities that will help you get a good start.
 ACLS, PALS, EKG classes are offered frequently in San Diego.
 Get on the internet and search for free study guides and teaching sites.
 Visit the bookstore & library at UCSD (Medical School) or your local bookseller looking for self-paced workbooks in cardiology, anatomy, physiology, math/calculation, etc.

 NEW TEXTBOOK Buy (or borrow) textbooks, especially the primary text.
-Bledsoe’s Essentials of Paramedic Care (Brady Publishing – 2011 edition) is a good start. (**Please note, we may be changing texts for Fall 2014.
-A final decision will be made later this Spring.)
+We are now using Emergency Care on the Street, AAOS, Nancy Caroline, 7th Ed.
+ISBN: 978-1-4496-4586-1.
+(Discount link from the publisher will be provided at Orientation.)
 Study the key terms from each chapter.
 Review the A&P chapter, start reading and outlining chapters.
 Pick up a copy of the Prehospital Protocols and Treatment Guidelines from the EMS office.
 The "Pocket Guide" produced by the San Diego County Paramedic Association is an excellent reference, available in the bookstore or at County EMS.
 (See "links" for address) Read clinical articles in professional journals (JEMS, Emergency Medical Services, etc.) Dust off you’re A&P notes and textbook and review them.